-So I’m excited to edit these family photos and make a beautiful family portrait that my family can treasure and hang up in their homes.
+So I was excited to edit these family photos and make a beautiful family portrait that my family can treasure and hang up in their homes.

-Maybe I’ll post it here on the blog to give you more fun and creative ideas for your own family pictures.
+I hope it sparks off more fun and creative ideas for your own family pictures.

-Whether you’re the photographer or the family getting their pictures taken:
+Whether you’re the photographer, someone getting their family pictures taken, or BOTH…

 Here Are 21 Fun Ideas For Creative Family Photos!